haileyedelman/all-optical-brain-computer-interface-/README.md

 ### Research Applications:
 - Translating calcium transient features into actionable insights for studying synaptic plasticity and skill deficits in disease models.
 - Exploring neuroprosthetic technologies as tools for understanding and addressing disrupted synaptic processes in ASD and other disorders.

-## **Project Summary**
-This project develops neural decoding algorithms for an all-optical BCI to track synaptic changes during sensorimotor learning.

 ## **Link to Project Repository**
 https://github.com/haileyedelman/all-optical-brain-computer-interface-.git